 • If you’re choosing between “cheap and far” and “slightly closer,” prioritize access on July 4 night.

-2. Arrive early enough to lock in the basics
+2. Arrive early enough to secure the basics

-• Get viewing space before the last-minute surge.
+• Get viewing space before the last-minute rush.

-• If dinner reservations are an option, handle them before peak evening crowds build.
+• If dinner reservations are available, handle them before peak evening crowds build.

-• If shuttle or transit schedules are timed for the event, confirm the return plan.
+• If shuttle or transit schedules are tied to the event, confirm the return plan.

 3. Build an exit strategy for the fireworks rush

-• Decide in advance whether you’ll leave immediately after, a bit for the crowd to thin, or switch to an indoor/shaded activity for a slower pace.
+• Decide in advance whether you’ll leave right away, for the crowd to thin, or switch to an indoor or shaded activity for a slower pace.

 • If the area has a known bottleneck, plan a route that avoids it.